 Respect for others and their opinions are a fundamental requirement of the group, as it encourages people to put forward their views without fear of ridicule or intimidation.
 No academic or philosophical background is necessary, only a passion for enquiry.
 Just turn up and enjoy.

-At our sessions we have a form of procedure whereby one person introduces a topic for about five minutes.
+At our sessions we have a form of procedure whereby one person introduces a topic for five or ten minutes.
 Then the discussion goes round the circle, each person having the opportunity make a contribution (or to ‘pass’).
 This continues for several ‘revolutions’, with a break to replenish drinks.
 We tend not to interrupt or speak out of turn unless there is a particular ‘point of information’ to be made.

 We are a friendly and welcoming group, liberal-minded and able to enjoy a discussion which doesn’t tend to get too earnest.
 The fact that we meet during the afternoon means that many of us are not in full-time work.